toticavalcanti/petshop_admin/README.md

 # PET SHOP ADMIN

-### A Admin System
+### A administration system

-A admin system to manage many types of business, in this case, was used a Pet Shop Admin like example.
+A administration system to manage many types of business, in this case, was used a Pet Shop Admin like example.

 ## Project Stack